Oral and Maxillofacial Surgeon

 Did you just start as a regular dentist before deciding that breaking peoples' jaws and screwing them back together was your calling?

-Asked by Man almost 10 years ago
+Asked by Man over 10 years ago

 No. I decided in dental school that I wanted to do oral surgery.
 You must complete a residency in oral and maxillofacial surgery in order to be able to do that.